cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} Can I use Jest snapshots?

 While there is no built-in `snapshot` command in Cypress, you can make your own snapshot assertion command.
 Read how to do so in our blog post {% url "End-to-End Snapshot Testing" https://www.cypress.io/blog/2018/01/16/end-to-end-snapshot-testing/ %}.
-We recommend using the 3rd-party module {% url "cypress-plugin-snapshots" https://github.com/meinaart/cypress-plugin-snapshots %} that seems to work very well.
-There might be other snapshot plugins, search the {% url Plugins %} page.
+We recommend using the 3rd-party module {% url "cypress-plugin-snapshots" https://github.com/meinaart/cypress-plugin-snapshots %}.
+For other snapshot plugins, search the {% url Plugins %} page.